3. Governance

 Compliance

-Seiji Nakata Nominating Compensation 9 They have expertise and experience to execute adequately
+Seiji Nakata Nominating Compensation 10 They have expertise and experience to adequately manage and

 Eriko Kawai Outside